 This meeting was followed by another meeting during the morning of 28 January in the Naval Ministry, at which the German side was informed by the Italian navy that because of an intervention by the Italian Minister for Transport, the programme had to be halved, because it otherwise threatened the Italian construction programme.
 The new programme foresaw five steamers to be ready in September, with the remainder coming in the fourth quarter of 1942.

-In the end however it was to take to 3 February 1943 to reach four completed KT from Italian yards.
+In the end however it was to take to 3 February 1943 to reach the number of four completed KT from Italian yards.
 Construction continued until the end of the war, when 40 of the KT had been completed on Italian yards, and another two in a French yard.
 30 KT were launched by Ansaldo Genoa alone by the end of the war.
+KTs were also assembled in the Black Sea.
+Despite these numbers, I am not aware of a surviving example.

 An excellent source for these little-known vessels is Wilhelm Donko, Die Kriegstransporter KT1 – KT62 der Deutsche Kriegsmarine: Konzept, Einsatz und Verbleib